 What are dietary supplements?

 The Food and Drug Administration’s (FDA) definition of a dietary supplement is “a product intended for ingestion that contains a ‘dietary ingredient’ intended to add further nutritional value to (supplement) the diet.”
 They typically come as liquids, powders, tablets, and even nutrition bars.
 You have most likely already seen or heard about dietary supplements.
 They are sold at pharmacies, grocery stores, and even gyms.
 Some common dietary supplements are diet pills and muscle-building powders.
-They might make statements on their packaging like ‘causes fat loss’ or ‘helps build lean muscle mass.’
+They might make claims on their packaging like ‘causes fat loss’ or ‘helps build lean muscle mass.’
 About half of all teenagers report using dietary supplements, but there is a lot to think about before deciding whether to use one.

 Are dietary supplements regulated or controlled?